-It supports 720p on both cameras, each of which claim to have a 120’ viewing angle.
+It supports 720p on both dual lens dash cams, each of which claim to have a 120’ viewing angle.
 But this claim does not appear to be true.
 My headrests are 28” from the camera.
 With a 120’ angle and 28” of distance, the camera should be able to view an image roughly 96” wide, according to this calculator.
 But as you can see from the image below, the image is only 24” wide.
 (It’s hard to see, but it goes from just under 24” to just under 60” on the tape measure.)
 Feeding that into the same calculator tells me the viewing angle is actually only about 53’!
 Even if my measurements are a little off, that’s a long way from 120’.

 This is not enough to get the entire front seat in the shot.
 This means the shot can include only the passenger and not the driver.
 Notice also due to the mounting position directly in the camera, it’s view of the rear passenger seat (where most passengers sit) is limited.

 A 32GB SD card is included, which holds about 8 hours of recordings at 720P, which is a little less than one night’s driving for me.
 It doesn’t officially support a 64GB card, but I’ve used one for over a year without a problem.
 A 64GB card can hold 16 hours, so I don’t have to think about pulling a clip during the night if something weird happens.